MarkHewitt76/ci-portfolio-project-one-html-css/README.md

         - All external links open in a new tab for ease of navigation.

-    - Both sections are followed by a link back to the top of the page
+    - Both sections are followed by a link back to the top of the page.

     - This page will be updated regularly.
 It is valuable to any user that wants to be kept up to date on what's happening with the band and/or where to see them perform live.